Extremious/gcvideo-extra/Firmware/README.md

-The OSD settings menu has an option to disable the mode popup that shows for five secends whenever the console changes its output resolution as well as three settings to change the color and transparency of the OSD background.
+The OSD settings menu has an option to disable the mode popup that shows for five secends whenever the console changes its output resolution as well as two settings "X Position" and "Y Position" to change the popup location.

 ![OSD Settings menu](doc/osd.png)